 Windows and external doors were not all fully opened or tested.

 No access was available to any sub-floor areas.

-Full and safe access was not available to the roof void area due to the presence of insulation, storage items, the absence of flooring or crawl boards and the presence of a water tank.
+Full and safe access was not available to the roof void area due to the presence of insulation, storage items and the absence of flooring or crawl boards.